 This Cherry Sauce is perfect for pancakes, cheesecakes and cakes and most especially for ice cream and sundaes (my favorite).
 It’s super delicious you will be spooning every last bit of it.
 This is a very simple recipe, let me show you how to make it.
 Let’s get started!

 About 1 – 2 weeks in the refrigerator but bear in mind that a lot of factor could affect the shelf life of a fruit compote like this.
 Usually, the more sugar is added, the longer it will last because sugar acts as a preservative.
 The thicker and more like jam texture it is the longer shelf life it would have because of less water in it.
 This compote particularly last about 2 weeks, since this is a small batch.
-The consistency of this sauce is more liquidy than a regular jam.
+Since this is a sauce (not a jam), the consistency of this sauce is lighter and thinner.

 - Wash the cherries and remove the seed.
 You can either cut it into half of leave it whole (without the seed).
 If you don’t have a Cherry seed remover, cut the cherry in half and manually remove the seed.
 This is what I did.
 Transfer in a pan then add sugar, lemon juice, salt and cornstarch and mix until combined.

-- On low medium heat, Cook for 15 minutes or more if you prefer it thicker.
+- On low medium heat, Cook for 10 – 12 minutes or more if you prefer it thicker almost like a jam consistency.
 Stir from time to time to avoid sticking at the bottom.
-It helps if you can use a non-stick.

-- Transfer in a jar and let cool completely before storing in the refrigerator.
+- Transfer in a jar and let cool completely before covering and storing in the refrigerator.

 Makes about almost 500ml (8 servings as ice cream sauce)

 What’s New – Shortbread Strawberry Cheese Tart